gbif-norway/bdq-multirecord-agent/README.md

 A lightweight email-based service that runs Biodiversity Data Quality (BDQ) tests on incoming datasets and replies with results.

-## Overview

 This service receives dataset submissions via email, processes CSV files, runs BDQ tests, and replies with detailed results including validation failures and proposed amendments.
-It is currently deployed on Google Cloud Run at https://bdq-multirecord-agent-638241344017.europe-west1.run.app/
+To be deployed on Google Cloud Run.

-A recent refactor replaced the CLI subprocess approach with fast Py4J integration for direct Java-Python communication.
-This is a major refactor and has left bugs and problems in the code.
-We did this because using the CLI was slow, although possibly this was due to poor design in the CLI.

 ### Service Flow